-The opinions, analysis, and conclusions put forth in articles written by non-BLS staff are solely the authors’ and do not necessarily reflect those of BLS or the Department of Labor.
+The opinions, analysis, and conclusions put forth in MLR articles are solely the authors’ and do not necessarily reflect those of BLS or the Department of Labor.

 All text, charts, and tables are in the public domain and, with proper credit, may be reproduced without permission.
 Photographs are copyright protected and used by BLS under a subscription service with Shutterstock.
 Photographs may be reproduced with the copyright holder’s permission.

 Links to non-BLS Internet sites are provided for your convenience and do not represent an endorsement.